A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Stack of -bundles on the Fargues-Fontaine curve

 glue and define a closed Cartier divisor $S^\sharp \hookrightarrow Y_S$, which maps to a closed Cartier divisor $S^\sharp \hookrightarrow X_S$.
 It is cut out by a global section of $\CO_{X_S}(1)$.
 Hence by GAGA there is a corresponding global section of $\CO(1)$ on $X_S^\text{alg}$, which cuts out a closed Cartier divisor $S^{\sharp,\text{alg}} \hookrightarrow X_S^\text{alg}$.

-For $S$ being affinoid, the algebraic curve $X_S^\text{alg}$ is covered by two principal affine charts $X_S^\text{alg}\backslash V(f_i)$, $i=1,2$, for any two linearly independent $f_1$, $f_2\in H^0(X_S^\text{alg},\CO(1))$.
+For $S$ being affinoid, the algebraic curve $X_S^\text{alg}$ is covered by two principal affine charts $X_S^\text{alg}\backslash V(f_i)$, $i=1,2$ for any two linearly independent $f_1, f_2\in H^0(X_S^\text{alg},\CO(1))$.
 In particular if $S^\sharp$ is cut out by $\xi \in H^0(X_S^\text{alg},\CO(1))$, choose $t\in H^0(X_S^\text{alg},\CO(1))$ linearly independent to $\xi$, then $S^{\sharp,\mathrm{alg}}\hookrightarrow X_S^\text{alg}$ is defined by

 where $(\cdot)_0$ means taking degree zero part of the graded ring.
-While the completion of $(P[\frac{1}{t}])_0$ along $\xi$ is $\Bdr^+(R^\sharp)$.
-This relation to the de Rham period ring, combined with the Beauville-Laszlo lemma below, leads to an interpretation of the $\Bdr^+$-affine Grassmaniann $\Gr_{\GL_n}$ as parametrizing modifications of the trivial rank $n$ bundle on $X_S$.
+The completion of $(P[\frac{1}{t}])_0$ along $\xi$ is $\Bdr^+(R^\sharp)$.
+This combined with the Beauville-Laszlo lemma, leads to an interpretation of the $\Bdr^+$-affine Grassmaniann $\Gr_{\GL_n}$ as parametrizing modifications of the trivial rank $n$ bundle on $X_S$.